 English speakers are, to some extent, at a disadvantage when it comes to learning a foreign language.
 How could this be a disadvantage?
 Well, you've got the number one dialect for travel right in your brain.
 But with learning languages, command of English can be a stumbling block.

 Let me explain.
 The entire world seems to want to learn English.
 Let’s say you’re conversing with someone you don’t know in their native language.
-If they spot you’re a fluent English speaker and they are learning the language, it can be a challenge to stop the conversation reverting to English.
+If they spot you’re a mative speaker and they are learning the language, it can be a challenge to stop the conversation from reverting to English.
 I can’t blame them.
 It’s a natural thing to do.

 The Hockey-Stick and Plateau Curve Of Language Learning